 - Religious Discrimination

 - Age Discrimination

-To prevail in a discrimination case, the employee must show that the employer took an “adverse employment action” against the employee, and that the adverse employment action was motivated by discrimination.
-Examples of adverse employment actions include:
+To prevail in a discrimination case, the employee must show that the employer took an “adverse employment action” against the employee which was motivated by discrimination.
+Examples of this include:

 - Demotion, transfer, or unfavorable job assignment